 Luciana Berry February 2020

 We were delighted to welcome acclaimed Brazilian chef and MasterChef Professionals finalist, Luciana Berry, for our February Guest Chef Residency.
 Luciana brought Brazil to Fitzrovia, with a 6 course menu guiding diners through the bold flavours, techniques and heritage of Brazilian cooking.
+For those who missed it, Luciana has shared a recipe with us which you can try for yourselves at home.

 January 2020 Supa Ya Ramen